Director of Development

 WORK SCHEDULE: Full-time

 SUMMARY: The Director of Development oversees financial and resource development on behalf of the Oklahoma Hall of Fame and Gaylord-Pickens Museum, ensuring delivery of the mission and vision established by the Board of Directors.
 The Director is responsible for stewardship, serves as the primary contact for donors, and is responsible for growing the donor base throughout the state.
-The Director manages ongoing prospecting for many aspects of the organization’s operations, including education and Museum programs, general operations, special events, and the Oklahoma Hall of Fame Banquet & Induction Ceremony.
-The Director also is responsible for volunteer management of the organizations under 40 associate board—Second Century.
+The Director manages ongoing prospecting for many aspects of the organization’s operations, including education and Museum programs, general operations, special events, and the Oklahoma Hall of Fame Induction Ceremony.
+The Director also is responsible for volunteer management of the organization’s young professional board—Second Century.
+Beginning in 2023, and through 2025, the Director will serve as staff liaison and support for the contracted fundraiser responsible for capital campaign.

-- Create ongoing opportunities for corporate and individual contributions, event sponsorships and grants throughout the state through the management of fundraising efforts at all levels.
+- Create ongoing opportunities for corporate and individual contributions, event sponsorships and grant funding through the management of fundraising efforts at all levels.

-- Manage the Development Associate(s) and Director of Special Events by providing strategy and coordination to ensure that all fundraising goals are met.
+- Guide the Development Manager and any Development Interns by providing strategy and coordination to ensure that all fundraising goals are met.

 - Ensure all donors are being properly acknowledged for their generosity in a timely fashion.